listener-js/listener/docs/README.md

 listen(["**"], ["bye.bye"], { append: 1000 }) // index
 ```

+The sort index defaults to `1` with a boolean (`true`) sort value.
 Using an integer value can be a way to ensure your listener absolutely runs first or last.

-The sort index defaults to 1 with a boolean sort value.
-The default strategy is `{ append: 1 }` when no sort option is provided.

 ## Async listeners